 (Bahrain and India)

-To conduct a detailed analysis of the initial HFC manufacturing conversion projects approved under the MLF, and to develop a set of updated, data-driven historical cost-effectiveness figures.
-The analysis should differentiate between enterprise sizes (SMEs vs. larger enterprises), sectors, and chosen alternative technologies to provide a more accurate basis for future funding
+To conduct a [comprehensive review of historical CE data for HCFC approved investment projects by the MLF to ensure equitable and technical sound analysis, the TEAP shall utilize the complete record of approved projects exclusively including system house and multi umbrella projects which are critical to transition of many A5 parties, particularly those with a large number of SMEs.
+The analysis must disaggregate CE data by enterprise size and technology subsector to accurately reflect the diverse market realities and economies of scale across all A5 parties reflecting national circumstances] [detailed analysis of the initial HFC manufacturing conversion projects approved under the MLF, and to develop a set of updated, data-driven historical cost-effectiveness figures.
+The analysis should differentiate between enterprise sizes (SMEs vs. larger enterprises), sectors, and chosen alternative technologies to provide a more accurate basis for future funding]

+Methodological issues

 (Canada on behalf of JUSCANZ)

-Merge scenarios 1 and 2 (on SME participation) into one scenario
+[Merge scenarios 1 and 2 (on SME participation) into one scenario]

 Present only one range for the total funding requirement rather than two